 Some examples of this “karmic law” are warranted: first, lets assume I beat and abused my wife horribly, treated her like the dirt on my shoes, I would be storing up some pretty bad karma.
 When I come around for my next human life, after, of course, traveling through the insect, and animal lives, I would come back as the woman being beat.
 This is karma’s answer to evil, which is really no answer at all.
 In fact, it perpetuates evil.
 How so?
 It necessitates a “beatee,” which mandates a “beater.”
 Karma, then, creates a never-ending circle of violence, or, “evil.”
 In addition it states (emphatically I might add) that we choose our current destiny (or events) in this life due to past life experiences and choices.
 This is why the holy men in Buddhist and Hindu nations generally walk right by the maimed, injured, starving, and uneducated, and do not care for them.
 This next true story drives this point home.

-Ron Carlson, while speaking in Thailand, was invited to visit some refugee camps along the Cambodian border.
+While speaking in Thailand, Ron Carlson was invited to visit some refugee camps along the Cambodian border.
 Over 300,000 refugees were caught in a no-man’s-land along the border.
 This resulted from the Cambodian massacre under Pol Pot and the Khmer Rouge in the mid-70’s (which is known as the “killing fields”) and then subsequently by the invasion of the Vietnamese at the end of the 70’s.
 One of the most fascinating things about these refugee camps was the realization of who was caring for the refugees.
-Here, in this Buddhist country of Thailand, with Buddhist refugees coming from Cambodia and Laos, there were no Buddhists taking care of their like-minded brothers.
+Here, in this Buddhist country of Thailand, with Buddhist refugees coming from Cambodia and Laos, there were no Buddhists taking care of their Buddhist brothers.
 There were also no Atheists, Hindus, or Muslims taking care of those people.
 The only people there, taking care of these 300,000[+] people, were Christians from Christian mission organizations and Christian relief organizations.
 One of the men Ron was with had lived in Thailand for over twenty-years and was heading up a major portion of the relief effort for one of these organizations.
 Ron asked him: “Why, in a Buddhist country, with Buddhist refugees, are there no Buddhists here taking care of their Buddhist brothers?”
 Ron will never forget his answer:

 “Ron, have you ever seen what Buddhism does to a nation or a people?
 Buddha taught that each man is an island unto himself.
 Buddha said, ‘if someone is suffering, that is his karma.’
 You are not to interfere with another person’s karma because he is purging himself through suffering and reincarnation!
 Buddha said, ‘You are to be an island unto yourself.’” – “Ron, the only people that have a reason to be here today taking care of these 300,000 refugees are Christians.
 It is only Christianity that people have a basis for human value that people are important enough to educate and to care for.
 For Christians, these people are of ultimate value, created in the image of God, so valuable that Jesus Christ died for each and every one of them.
 You find that value in no other religion, in no other philosophy, but in Jesus Christ.”
+[Ron Carlson & Ed Decker, Fast Facts on False Teachings (Eugene, OR: Harvest House, 1994), 28-29.]

 Do you get it now?
-It takes a “Mother Teresa” with a Christian worldview to go into these embattled countries and bathe, feed, educate, care for these people – who otherwise are ignored due to harmful religious beliefs of the East.
+It takes a “Mother Teresa”with a Christian worldviewto go into these embattled countries and bathe, feed, educate, care for these people – who otherwise are ignored due to harmful religious beliefs of the East.

 Another example is a graphic one, but it drives the point home.
 While at home on my day off, my work calls me in due to an emergency.
 I cannot find a sitter for my youngest son, so I call a family member, say, uncle Steve.
 While I am at work, uncle Steve rapes and sodomizes my son.
 Should I call the authorities??
 If I am a believer in reincarnation, then I must realize that this “evil” is an illusion, number one, and number two, this “evil” was brought on my son most likely because of something my son did in a previous incarnation.
 Something my son did in a previous lifetime demands that this happened to him in this lifetime.
 (Or something I did, or my wife did, whomever.)
 Only recently have some Indian people rejected reincarnation and started to kill the massive infestation of disease-ridden rodents that inhabit India’s cities.
 These rodents carry and transmit many diseases as well as destroying and infecting large portions of food that could have made it to the starving population.
 Most, however, continue to nurture or ignore these disease-carrying animals in the belief that they are a soul stuck in the cosmic wheel.
 This is just one example of a horrible religious practice that is part of the many destructive practices that are hurting precious people.
 The caste system mentioned before is another that promotes and encourages racism, malnourishment, lack of education, and death….